yrsobrinho/yrsobrinho/README.md

 # About Me

-As a Software Engineer, I merge quantum technologies and Artificial Intelligence to craft innovative solutions in Computer Vision.
+As a Quantum Machine Learning Engineer, I merge quantum technologies and Artificial Intelligence to craft innovative solutions in Computer Vision.
 I thrive on solving complex challenges through the synergy of quantum computing and AI.

 ## ✦ Skills